Murghu/SRAM-FPGA-Design/README.md

-# SRAM Implementation on FPGA
+# SRAM Design using FPGA

 ## Overview